 Few will argue that he isn’t the best at putting the pieces of a show together so it connects with his audience while showcasing his strengths and the strengths of the individual members of his band.

 How are you maximizing your talents and those of your team members?

 How are you raising the bar on things you and your team already do well so you can become exceptional, rather than fixing weaknesses only to become mediocre?

 3) Consistently Over Deliver

 Springsteen built his reputation with marathon concerts, some lasting four hours.
-In his early years while performing three-hour sound checks he would sample various seats at the upper echelons of the arena to ensure the fans furthest away would be served with his best
+In his early years while performing three-hour sound checks he would sample various seats at the upper echelons of the arena to ensure the fans furthest away would have a great experience.

 4) Flexibility & Failure

 Although each concert tour often begins with songs from his newest CD, Springsteen nightly changes setlists.